ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 <h4 style="text-transform: none">Growing productivity broadly.
 Not a specific task.</h4>
 </div>

-Growing productivity broadly.
-Not a specific task.

 +++?image=kcdc2017/assets/royal-yak.png

 +++?image=kcdc2017/assets/royal-yak-no-text.png
 <div style="width: 45%">
 <h4 style="text-transform: none">Usually seen as a time waster, but relationship building is a productivity booster</h4>
 </div>

-Usually seen as a time waster, but relationship building is a productivity booster

 +++?image=kcdc2017/assets/golden-yak.png